Queen of Heaven: Liturgy of the Hours

-The four ancient Marian antiphons of the Liturgy of the Hours express the queenship of Mary: the Salve Regina, the Ave Regina caelorum, the Alma Redemptoris Mater, and the Regina Caeli.
+Three of the four ancient Marian antiphons of the Liturgy of the Hours (the Salve Regina, the Ave Regina caelorum, the Alma Redemptoris Mater, and the Regina Caeli), address Mary as queen.
 These are prayed at different times of the year, at the end of Compline.

 Salve Regina

-Mary as Queen of Heaven is praised in the Salve Regina "(Hail Queen)", which is sung in the time from Trinity Sunday until the Saturday before the first Sunday of Advent.
-A German Benedictine monk, Hermann of Reichenau (1013–1054), allegedly composed it and it originally appeared in Latin, the prevalent language of the Catholic Church until Vatican II.
+Mary as Queen of Heaven is praised in the Salve Regina ("Hail Queen"), which is sung in the time from Trinity Sunday until the Saturday before the first Sunday of Advent.
+It is attributed to a German Benedictine monk, Hermann of Reichenau (1013–1054).
 Traditionally it has been sung in Latin, though many translations exist.
 In the Middle Ages, Salve Regina offices were held every Saturday.
 In the 13th century, the custom developed to greet the Queen of Heaven with the Salve Regina, which is considered the oldest of the four Marian antiphons.
 As a part of the Catholic Reformation, the Salve Regina was prayed every Saturday by members of the Sodality of Our Lady, a Jesuit Marian association.
 The Hail Holy Queen is also the final prayer of the Rosary.

 Ave Regina caelorum

-The Ave Regina caelorum (Hail, Queen of Heaven) is an early Marian antiphon, praising Mary, the Queen of Heaven.
+The Ave Regina caelorum ("Hail, Queen of the Heavens") is an early Marian antiphon, praising Mary, the Queen of Heaven.
 It is traditionally said or sung after each of the canonical hours of the Liturgy of the Hours.
-The prayer was once used after Compline, the final canonical hour of prayer before going to sleep, from the Feast of the Presentation (February 2) through the Wednesday of Holy Week.
-It is now used in the Liturgy of the Hours on the feast of the Assumption of Mary.
+The prayer is traditionally used after Compline, the final canonical hour of prayer before going to sleep, from the Feast of the Presentation (February 2) through the Wednesday of Holy Week.
+It is now also used in the Liturgy of the Hours on the feast of the Assumption of Mary.
 The Ave Regina caelorum dates back in a different musical intonation to the 12th century.
 Today's version is slightly different from a 12th-century intonation.
 The Ave Regina caelorum has four parts: Ave, Salve, Gaude and Vale (in English: hail, rejoice, farewell).
 It was used for processions in honour of the Queen of Heaven.
 The Ave Regina caelorum received numerous musical versions, a famous one of which was composed in 1773 by Joseph Haydn.

-Alma Redemptoris Mater

-The Alma Redemptoris Mater (Loving Mother of our Savior) is recited in the Catholic Church at Compline only from the first Sunday in Advent until the Feast of the Purification (February 2).
-Continuing theological discussions exist as to the origin and exact timing of this Marian antiphon.
-It has two equal parts: The Virgin Mary is the loving Mother of the Savior, the ever-virgin with a very high position in heaven.
-May she listen to her people with mercy in their need for her help.